jannikls/jannikls.github.io/notes/bookshelf.md

 ---
 Jump to [Books](#books), [Essays](#essays), [Rare Books](#rare-ish-books), [Physics Textbooks](#physics-textbooks), [Movies](#movies), [Memos](#memos).

-This page is under construction.
-If you want to recommend any books or essays to me or want to talk about any of these books, feel free to [email me](mailto:janniklschilling@gmail.com).
+Please [email me](mailto:janniklschilling@gmail.com) book recommendations!
 I answer all my emails.

 ### Books
 The books on my reading list do not imply endorsement of their views.
 Or, to state it differently, by quoting Montaigne: *"All I say is by way of discourse, and nothing by way of advice.
 I should not speak so boldly if it were my due to be believed."* Starting January 2024, I will regularly share books I've read in reading lists: